renerocksai/semantic_zk/README.md

     * Default is `mmd`, the Multimarkdown parser
     * `pandoc` stands for the Pandoc parser
     * `native` selects the native parser
-* 7: Specify the remote URL if the export is meant to be uploaded to a webserver.
+* 7 : Specify the remote URL if the export is meant to be uploaded to a webserver.
 This fixes the image links.
 Leave blank for local use.
+* 8 : Specify the (optionally abbreviated) **from** timestamp: include only notes that are not younger than the given timestamp
+* 9 : Specify the (optionally abbreviated) **to** timestamp: include only notes that are not older than the given timestamp
+* 10: Enter a list of tags in `#tag1 #tag2` format to **only** include notes that are tagged by either of the given tags.
+* 11: Enter a list of tags in `#tag1 #tag2` format to **never** include notes that are tagged by either of the given tags.

 # Screenshots of a Semantic Text View